 Even though the area has not similar glamor features to show in the Byzantine times, the circumstances and the particular geography of this blesses land gave it the chance to play a principal role in the first days of life of the newborn Greek State.
 The economic and social growth of Epidauria that started then continues up to today, when the multi-polar system of Ligourio, Palea and Nea Epidavros, archaeological sites and various touristic resources emerges as one of the most intriguing landscape and culture ensembles of the Peloponnese.

-In Nea Epidavros, the visitor should visit the Museum of the First National Assembly who gave the status to current Greek state in early 1822, while above the village, on a rocky plateau with panoramic view, stands a small Byzantine castle.
+In Nea Epidavros the visitor should pay a visit to the Museum of the First National Assembly, with which the present Greek State came into existence in the early 1822, while above the settlement, in a rocky location with panoramic view, a small Byzantine castle rises.

 A hiking guide of topoguide series for the area of Epidavros is under development.
 However, all trails of the area are already included in the cartographic app Toponavigator, available for both Android devices and iOS devices (iPhone και iPad).